alannajoanne/alannajoanne.github.io/about.md

 <br>

-### <center>With a speciality in the arts and creative industries, my mission is to provide creative consulting in a way that is both meaningful and collaborative.</center>
+### <center>With a strong focus on the arts and creative industries, my mission is to provide creative consulting in a way that is both meaningful and collaborative.</center>
 <br>
 <div class="poem">
  <p>